-Our priorities for 2021 and beyond are as follows:
+Our priorities for 2022 and beyond are as follows:

-- Finalise the implementation and roll out of our supplier risk platform.
-We will complete a risk assessment of all of our current top 400 suppliers and implement an approach to ensure that all new suppliers are entered into the platform. - Continue with additional training for Firm partners and employees who are involved in managing our supplier relationships across our Firm, to enable them to recognise risk factors more easily. - Finalise and publish our business code of conduct.
+- Continue with additional training for Firm partners and employees who are involved in managing our supplier relationships across our Firm, to enable them to recognise risk factors more easily. - Proceed with further steps necessary to finalise our Global Code of Conduct.